mvz/memory_test_fix/README.md

 ## Rails Versions

-This gem is compatible with Rails 4 and 5.
+This gem is compatible with Rails 4.1, 4.2 and 5.0.
 If you're using an older version of Rails, your first priority should be upgrading Rails.

-If that's not an option, you can use version 1.2.2 of this gem with Rails 3.2.
-If you're using Rails 3.1 or 3.0, use version 1.1.0 of this gem.
+If that's not an option, you can use version 1.3.0 of this gem with Rails 4.0.
+If you're using Rails 3.2, you can use version 1.2.2.
+If you're using Rails 3.1 or 3.0, use version 1.1.0.
 If you're using Rails 2.3, use version 0.2.2.
 If you're using an even older version of Rails, use version 0.1.3.

 ## Authors